OscarAbraham/UITKEditorAid/README.md

 ## A caveat
 Currently, all elements that need rebinding  (i.e. Lists and ManagedReferenceFields), don't support UXML.
-That's because they need to get a `SerializedProperty` or a `SerializedObject` in their constructor.
+That's because they need to get a `SerializedProperty` in their constructor.
 The correct way to solve that would be to obtain them with Unity's binding system, but the required API is not public yet.
 I don't want to use reflection because that API seems likely to change, and editors that break when doing a minor Unity update are awful.<br/><br/>

 ## IMPORTANT: Avoid collisions when including this code inside packages and plugins
 Sometimes one needs to put a copy of a library inside a Unity plugin; that's very ok, that's what the MIT license is for.